bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a)
-O(n^2); because the number iterations for j goes up in tandem as the input n increases.
+O(n); because the n^3 and the n^2 reduce to n

 b)
-O(n); because there is one simple while loop therefore the number of operations grows linearly with the number input data.
+O(n log n); because the j < n is a log n function but only until j meets n; after that, it is only the n iterating with no j

 c)
 O(n); because although it is a recursive function, the number of operations grows linearly with the number input data (bunnies to ears)
+Correct

 ## Exercise II